tjvonbr/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+The DOM is the browser's rendering of our HTML code.
+It's not the actual code, but a representation of it.

 2. What is an event?

+An event is some sort of interaction on our page.
+Events allow our pages to become dynamic as opposed to static, such as a click, scroll, or pressing of a key.

 3. What is an event listener?

+An event listener is a function that waits to be triggered by an event.
+The function will not run until the specified action is recognized by the browser.

 4. Why would we convert a NodeList into an Array?

+NodeLists do not have all of the methods available to it that arrays do.
+So we can turn NodeLists into arrays to access those methods.

 5. What is a component?

+Components acts like an inked plate on the printing press.
+Before the printing press, scribes would have to write each book one-by-one, which was obviously overly monotonous but completely necessary.
+The printing process allowed us to manufacture texts much more efficiently without sacrificing quality, unless you liked completely unique texts.
+Components allow us to create templates for things on our webpage, so that we don't need to re-write the same (or very similar) code over and over again.

 ### Git Set up